craftHER Market Spring '19 will pop up on April 14, 2019 at Fair Market in Austin, Texas. Applications reopen at crafthermarket.com in January 2019.

 craftHER Market is produced by a team of staff and volunteer committee members at #bossbabesATX. #bbatx is a nonprofit organization that amplifies women and nonbinary creatives, entrepreneurs and community organizers.
 Our event series, showcases, strategic collaborations and professional development programs provide a platform of visibility, outreach and financial opportunity to 1000+ emerging women and nonbinary creatives, entrepreneurs and organizers per year.
 On top of that goodness, the public-at-large is invited to participate and learn more about how gender inequality affects their daily lives.
 More than 10,000+ community members annually attend our showcases, markets and dialogues—and in the last three years, our programs generated an additional $1million for the Austin economy.

-This year's market is supported in part by our partners at Volusion and Fair Market.
-This year's in-kind contributors and supportive brands include Capital One, Party at the Moontower Rentals, MY EVENT IS THE BOMB and Austin Woman Magazine.
-This project is also supported in part by the Cultural Arts Division of the City of Austin Economic Development Department.
+This year's market was supported in part by our partners at Volusion and Fair Market.
+This year's in-kind contributors and supportive brands included Capital One, Party at the Moontower Rentals, MY EVENT IS THE BOMB and Austin Woman Magazine.
+This project was also supported in part by the Cultural Arts Division of the City of Austin Economic Development Department.

-Would you like to partner on craftHER Market Fall '18?
-Please email firstname.lastname@example.org.
+Would you like to partner on craftHER Market 2019?
+Please email email@example.com.

 What Others Have to Say

 Fill up on notes and quotes from previous participants and attendees.